hxseven/htmlSQL/README.md

 htmlSQL - Version 0.5
 =====================

-htmlSQL is a experimental PHP class which allows you to access HTML values by an SQL like syntax.
+htmlSQL is a experimental PHP library which allows you to access HTML values by an SQL like syntax.
 This means that you don't have to write complex functions or regular expressions to extract specific values.